lovetheory/nkc2/README.md

 ![bannerlogo](/resources/kclogo_umaru1_nc.png)

-nkc community project, version 2. currently under dev.
+nkc community project, version 2.
+Currently under dev.

+## Recruitment

+Join our company.
+We expect applicants:
+1. Have good understanding of Promise in JavaScript.
+2. Have no problem reading ArangoDB's documentation.
+3. Can read/ write/ speak Chinese fluently.

 ## License
-You are allowed to use these files for any purpose, as long as you admit that they are useful.
+You are allowed to use these files for any purpose, as long as you admit that they are useful[1].
 The author of these files shall not be held responsible for any terrorist attacks or global climate changes caused by the use of these files.

+1. Before we change our mind.

-## Stack
+## Reading list
-- Framework: Express 4
+- Framework: **Express 4** (if you want to implement framework level features)
-- Template Language: Jade (now called Pug)
+- Template Language: **Jade** (now called Pug.
+Best template language, ever)
-- Database: ArangoDB
+- Database: **ArangoDB** (best of NoSQL)
-- Image Processing: ImageMagick
+- Image Processing: **ImageMagick** (one and only)
-- Frontend Framework: Raw JavaScript + React (Admin Panel), need `Promise` support in browser (Does not support IE before Polyfilling)
+- Frontend Framework: Raw JavaScript + **React** (Admin Panel), need `Promise` support in browser (Does not support IE before Polyfilling)

 ## Security Updates